 By the end stages of addiction, there is only one thought going on in the mind of an addict.
 MORE.
 If you think your loved one won’t steal from you, you’re wrong.
 Families are the first place the addict goes.
 Mom’s purse or jewelry.
 A sibling’s electronics.
 Grandma’s ring.
 A missing cheque.
-Woman will use their looks and charm to score their next hit.
+A woman will use their looks and charm to score their next hit.
 It’s easy.
-There’s always some good looking (or not so good looking) guy in the bar that will fall for it.
+There’s always some good-looking (or not so good-looking) guy in the bar that will fall for it.
 You pretend interest when in reality, you’re only interest lies in what they can buy, or score, for you.
 This can get dangerous, as not every guy likes to be played.
-Just as addiction progresses, so does what you’re willing to do – to get your next hit.
-Girls may end up using, or selling their bodies.
-Guys turn to crime, woman do too, but more often it’s the men.
-Your beautiful little girl may be out turning tricks on the street corner, and then coming home to you.
-Your son may have just snatched some old ladies bag, or pulled off a B and E in your neighborhood.
-Most addicts will end up selling drugs to supply their own habit.
+Just as the addiction progresses, so does what you’re willing to do – to get your next hit.
+Girls may end up using or selling their bodies.
+Guys turn to crime, women do too, but more often it’s the men.
+Your beautiful little girl may be out turning tricks on the street corner and then coming home to you.
+Your son may have just snatched some old ladies’ bag or pulled off a B and E in your neighborhood.
+Most addicts will end up selling drugs to supply their own habits.

 People, who struggle with alcoholism and substance abuse, don’t intentionally set out to hurt you.
 It’s not that personal.
 They just want what they need, and they need it, NOW.

 Folks with addiction aren’t bad people (although they do some bad things) but they are sick.